The Redmere Soloist

 Left click when the magnifying glass icon appears and wait for the picture to clear.

-(On a touch screen, tap on the image) -
+(On a touch screen, tap on the image).
+This will display a higher res file. -

-Right click and 'save image as' to somewhere as a webp file.
+Right click and 'save image as' to somewhere as an avif file.

 (On a touch screen, touch and hold down to view the menu) -